Here’s a quick start guide to introduce you to the platform and help you build your first experience:

 Game components are the heart of games, and just about every item visually represented in the game is a game component: Currencies, Gear, Skills, Quests, Factories, Stories, NPCs, Achievements, etc.

-Workflows are added to game components and define how the player interacts with the game components, the action that the player can take on or with a component.
+Workflows are added to game components and define how the player interacts with them, ie the action that the player can take on a component.
 Like Buy, Build, Produce, Harvest, Research or Upgrade.

 Workflow rules define what is needed to be able to execute a workflow, and what exactly happens when the workflow executes.
 The player may need a specific skill, some quantity of resource, or a minimum level of stamina.
 Executing a workflow can award resources or other game components and modify attributes (add XP, remove health)